500tech/react-redux-project-boilerplate/README.md

 $ yarn start
 ```

-# react-redux-project-boilerplate
+# 500Tech's React Redux Boilerplate

-500Tech Boilerplate for new projects using React &amp; Redux
+500Tech Boilerplate for new projects using React & Redux

 # Opinionated